jbshep/conversational-python-legacy/chapters/ch3_loops.md

 1. Write a program that asks for a word, phrase, or sentence.
 The program should then print whether the input is a palindrome.
 (Do a Web search to see what a palindrome is.)

-2. Write a program that repeatedly asks for a number until the user enters “quit.”
+2. Write a program that repeatedly asks for a number until the user enters "quit."
 The program should print the sum and average of all the numbers.

 3. What is the output of the following program?